Zir0-93/Tabster/README.md

 Tabster uses SMT Solvers to verify properties of tabular expressions such as completeness and disjointness.
 When a given property is not satisfied, Tabster returns counter examples to highlight the situation in which the property fails to hold.

 ### Getting Started
 Ensure the z3 SMT Solver is installed on your machine, see instructions [here](https://github.com/Z3Prover/z3).
 To build the project, run a maven build using goals:"clean package assembly:single" - this should generate the ANTLR dependencies and generate the Tabster jar in the /target folder.
-Or download the latest stable version of the jar from the releases page.
+Or download the latest stable version of the jar from the [releases](https://github.com/Zir0-93/tabster/releases) page.

+### Using the API

 #### Determining completeness of a tabular expression.
 ```java